Ashish013/PCStats/README.md

 # PCStats
-Provides CPU and memory Parameter and Stats using the psutil and sys module.
+Provides CPU,memory's parameter and stats using the psutil,sys libraries.

 ## What it does?